 What are Magento 2’s main improvements over the previous version?

-According to our developers, the main issue with the original version was the old system architecture, which has been improved.
+According to our developers, the original version’s main issue was the old system architecture, which has been improved.
 They also added new features like “Magento performance toolkit, improve indexers, Varnish.”
 Also, full-page caching allows a faster page load, which helps with both SEO and user experience.

 Another improvement is the admin panel, which “is user-friendly and interactive.
 It allows finding information quickly, navigates to all parts of the admin panel and manages your store more efficiently”.